- Roxie Daggett

 The answer is easy.

 We simply need to take a turn back in time and reflect on the diets of our great-grandparents who balanced their protein and minimally processed carbohydrate intake with healthy, natural fats.
-These can be found abundantly in dairy products, nuts, seeds, wild-caught fish, pastured poultry, grass-fed/grass-finished beef, and healthy cold-pressed (not chemically processed) oils such as olive oil, avocado oil, and for some, coconut oil.
+These can be found abundantly in dairy products, nuts, seeds, wild-caught fish, pastured poultry, grass-fed/grass-finished beef and lamb, and healthy cold-pressed (not chemically processed) oils such as olive oil, avocado oil, and coconut oil.

-Of course, there are bio-individual considerations such as familial hypercholesterolemia and genetic issues such as the APOE4 genotype, which may require further fine-tuning with types and amounts of healthy fats (especially saturated).
-We will get to this important topic on another day in our Brain Health section.
+And absolutely, there are bio-individual considerations such as familial hypercholesterolemia and genetic issues such as the APOE4 genotype, that may require further fine-tuning with types and amounts of healthy fats (especially saturated fat).
+We will dive into the important topic of genes and dietary fat another day.

 For now, know that your cell membranes are hungry for healthy, natural, minimally processed fats and that you can’t go wrong by tossing out your processed oils (including the ones hidden on the back of packages with lengthy ingredient lists) and exchanging them for a fresh avocado, a handful of walnuts, or bowlful of whole fat yogurt (if you tolerate dairy).